RTradeLtd/TxPB/doc/CONFIGURATION.md

 The `gateway` section is used to configure the IPFS HTTP Gateway that TemporalX exposes.
 It has feature parity with `go-ipfs` to a certain extent, ignoring some of the `X-Ipfs-*` headers, while also supporting `/ipld` lookups.
 When encountering UnixFS directories, a slightly different "directory index" is displayed than what is shown when using `go-ipfs`.

 The gateway http server by default enables gzip "level 3" compression, and has a max processing limit of 1000 requests/second, and a 2 minute timeout for inactive connections.
-Eventually these will be configurable, but for now they are some sensible defualts.
+Eventually these will be configurable, but for now they are some sensible defaults.
 Additionally the gateway will error out when processing a request body 1GB or larger in size.

 The gateway offers no write capabilities, and is strictly focused on read-only purposes.
 Planned features include an in-memory cache.